 For country pursuits there is nothing better than a tweed hacking jacket.
 James Bond’s hacking jacket from Goldfinger is made up in a brown barleycorn tweed woven in a special weave.
 The barleycorn weave is a variation on the hopsack weave, which forms a pattern of upward-pointing arrows.
-Traditionally cut with slanted hacking pockets, a ticket pocket and a long single vent, it was designed for horseback riding.
-The button two jacket is made by Anthony Sinclair in Sean Connery’s usual style with narrow lapels, a low button stance, natural shoulders, roped sleeve heads, a slightly draped chest and a gently suppressed waist.
+Traditionally cut with slanted hacking pockets, a ticket pocket and a long single vent, the hacking jacket was originally designed for horseback riding.
+The button two hacking jacket in Goldfinger is made by Anthony Sinclair in Sean Connery’s usual style with narrow lapels, a low button stance, soft shoulders, roped sleeve heads, a slightly draped chest and a gently suppressed waist.

 The same jacket and trousers appear again in Thunderball but with a different shirt and tie.
-In Goldfinger Bond wears an ecru shirt that has a faint, broken grey stripes and is made with a spread collar, front placket and double cuffs.
+In Goldfinger Bond wears an ecru shirt that has faint, broken grey stripes and is made with a spread collar, front placket and double cuffs.
 Frank Foster possibly made the shirt.
 The tie in Goldfinger is a light brown knit tie.
-In Thunderball Bond switches the striped shirt out for a solid ecru shirt with a spread collar, front placket and two-button cocktail cuffs.
-The tie in Thunderball is a dark brown grenadine tie.
+In Thunderball Bond switches the striped shirt out for a solid ecru shirt from Turnbull & Asser with a spread collar, front placket and two-button cocktail cuffs.
+The tie in Thunderball is a dark brown grenadine tie from Turnbull & Asser.

 Before Sean Connery wore the hacking jacket and cavalry twill trousers as James Bond, he wore it in Woman of Straw, appearing in a total of three films.